[Electric Speed] Wall calendar | novelWriter

 Jane Friedman: newsletters for writers & creative people

-About 50,000 people receive my newsletters.
+More than 40,000 people receive my newsletters.
 My most popular newsletter, Electric Speed, sends every two weeks.
 Subscribe to Electric Speed and get a free list of my favorite digital tools.

 Read more from Jane Friedman: newsletters for writers & creative people